n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.thehive5.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: TheHive 5
+title: TheHive 5 node documentation
 description: Documentation for the TheHive5 node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 ---

-# TheHive 5
+# TheHive 5 node

 Use the TheHive 5 node to automate work in TheHive, and integrate TheHive with other applications. n8n has built-in support for a wide range of TheHive features, including creating alerts, counting tasks logs, cases, and observables.